 Compulsory reverse major

-Choose 1 major from the following list:
+Choose 1 of the following majors and linked minor:-

 Fees & Scholarships

 Fees for domestic students are based on individual unit selections.
 Please refer to the fees section of each unit description to work out an indicative annual cost.

 International students should refer to the International Students course fees page to get an indicative course cost.

 For information on general scholarships available at the University of Tasmania, please visit the scholarships website.

 These Specifications apply to the single Bachelor degrees listed in Schedule A. These specifications shall take effect on 1 January 2010 and shall apply to all candidates for the Bachelor degrees listed in Schedule A.

 Candidates for the Bachelor degrees shall be admitted in accordance with Rule 3 Admission and Student Progress.